 I’ve been stumped over how to do this post about Wan Chai Market.
 I’m STILL stumped, so I decided to just go ahead and get it done and over with.
 I’m just going to share the better pictures I took.

 These were shot on the final day of my recent Oct/Nov Hong Kong trip.
 The morning before my afternoon return flight, to be exact.
 Being an experienced solo traveller, but nonetheless also middle-age, panicky, and prone to sudden bouts of paranoia over travel disasters, I was looking for somewhere (extremely) near my hotel to spend an hour or two at.
 You know, so that I could easily race back to my hotel to catch the airport transfer bus.

-Wan Chai Market and its surrounding streets thus fulfilled my requirements, being just minutes away, although in the end both areas weren’t large enough to fill up a full hour.
+This venerable market and its surrounding streets thus fulfilled my requirements, being just minutes away, although in the end both areas weren’t large enough to fill up a full hour.
 Overall, I would say the visit was pleasant and convenient.
 There was nothing particularly eye-catching or memorable during the visit.
 The market wasn’t as fascinating as Ladies Market or Temple Street Night Market either.
 But seriously, there was also nothing to particularly gripe about.

 Speaking of toys, I didn’t know that one of the lanes, Tai Yuen Street, is nicknamed the Toy Street.
 (I.E. I didn’t check it out) The consequence of ill-research before a visit!

 The actual Wan Chai Market itself is within an air-conditioned building bordering Cross Street.
 It’s not the original market; the latter being the historical structure located next door.
 (Now part of a modern living complex)